As the virus crisis drags on, hard-hit French youth struggle

 “We are a safety net for all these students … who don’t have enough money to buy some food and have no other solution than coming to get some quality food and at the same time find a friendly atmosphere,” said Julien Meimon, the organization’s president.

-With a smile in her voice, Ideddaim showed her bag filled with salad, cauliflower, apples, smoked salmon, yogurts and chocolate.
+With a smile, Ideddaim showed her bag filled with salad, cauliflower, apples, smoked salmon, yogurts and chocolate.
 But she comes to the food distribution site for more than just basic sustenance.

 “It’s a great morale boost — to know that I’m going to eat well and to come to a place with plenty of people and everyone is in a good mood,” she said.